mitchell1972/findbrexitconsultants/VERCEL_DEPLOYMENT_INSTRUCTIONS.md

 ### Step 1: Prepare the Project
 The project is already configured with:
-- ✅ Domain set to FindBrexitConsultants.co.uk in all configuration files
+- ✅ Domain set to FindBrexitConsultants.com in all configuration files
 - ✅ Vercel configuration file (`vercel.json`) created
 - ✅ Built files ready in the `dist` folder
 - ✅ All meta tags, sitemap, and robots.txt configured with correct domain